Well, let’s start from the beginning. At the end of this road bike buying guide, you will already know, how to choose the best road bike.

 - Wheels – This is what most affects how a bike feels.
 By upgrading the wheels to lighter ones, you will have less rolling resistance.
 The handling will also feel faster.
 Most road bike buying guides suggest you upgrade to carbon wheels, but you can also find some good aluminum wheels.
 Carbon is lighter though so we would recommend it if it’s in your budget.

 - Derailleurs – By upgrading your current derailleurs, you will save on weight and increase shifting performance.
 This is important for people who like quick and accurate shifting such as racers.

 - Brakes – A huge difference comes from upgrading poor brakes.
-If your bike runs on traditional V- or side caliber brakes, consider adding disc brakes.
+If your bike runs on traditional V- or side caliper brakes, consider adding disc brakes.
 It is worth the effort!
 If you already run disc brakes, consider upgrading to premium brake pads.

-- Other components (seat post, saddle, and handlebars etc.) – All of these play a big role in the overall feel of your bike.
+- Other components (seat post, saddle, and handlebars, etc.) – All of these play a big role in the overall feel of your bike.
 Upgrading parts to carbon can save you some serious weight!
 Remember to upgrade to parts that will also increase your comfort on the bike.

 Buying a road bike online isn’t difficult with the right knowledge.

-We hope that after reading this road bike buying guide, you have a better understanding of how to choose a bike for you.
+We hope that after reading this road bike buying guide, you have a better understanding of how to choose a road bike for you.
 Feel free to discover our reviews and suggestions to help ensure you buy a bike that you will absolutely love!